- Why do I have to be scheduled at the hospital and not the Virginia Endoscopy Group?

 - How long does it take to get test results?

 This will depend on the procedure/test that is performed and if a biopsy was done.
 Generally, it takes about 5 to 7 business days for us to receive your pathology results.
-Radiology test normally takes 2 to 3 business days for us to receive your results.
+A radiology test normally takes 2 to 3 business days for us to receive your results.
 Results are securely communicated to you through our patient portal.

 - If the test was ‘normal’ why am I having symptoms/pain?

 Endoscopic procedures are valuable tools to help diagnose gastrointestinal illness and disease.
-Some findings must await processing in the laboratory setting and further testing may be necessary in the effort to provide a quality diagnosis.
+Some findings must await processing in the laboratory setting and further testing may be necessary for the effort to provide a quality diagnosis.